JOIN MSS today!

 9. I can't remember if I'm a member - how can I find out?

-Best- check your own financial records to see if you have paid your dues in the last year or so.
+Best method- check your own financial records to see if you have paid your dues in the last year or so.
 OR- If you're still receiving The Midwest Sociologist, look at the address block inked on the cover.
 You'll see your membership expiration date there.
 Can't find your last newsletter?

 10. I'm already a member and I'm moving: How can I change my address with MSS?